Skip to content

 Select Submit study in the MetaboLights homepage to create a new submission (or edit an existing one).

-Recommended: Use ‘Create New Study’ from the editor console and select ‘Guided Submission’ to be guided through the submission creation step by step.
+Alternative: Use ‘Create New Study’ from the editor console and select ‘Guided Submission’ to be guided through the upload of your data files and creation of your Assays.

 Choose to upload your RAW files at this point or later.